The First Curse

 How many times in life do we frustrate ourselves because something we have or engage with doesn’t fit our expectation of performance?

 What if we’re executing key decisions in life inaccurately?
 We recognize there isn’t a “one size fits all” build in life for everyone and everything.
 Particular aspects of life retain their own uniqueness and approach.
 And these aspects ought to be respected and observed in this manner.
 Think of the toddler attempting to fit the square block into the round hole.
 No matter how hard they tried, it never worked.
 So why would we do the same as adults, and take a like-minded approach?

 Re-imagining how you move requires you to examine the components surrounding your life uniquely.
 They’re all different.
 If you expect the same application to work effectively across the board for everything, you’ll be met with frustration and likely, failure.
 Evolving your effectiveness and efficiency demands different “builds.”
 You’ll learn that adapting the way you move only improves your success rate.

 I encourage you to examine your performance under a magnifying lens.
 Evaluate the details.
 You’ll discover ways to optimize yourself and become more adept and productive.
 Don’t be afraid to explore unlikely options either.
 It may very well be required.

 We all desire to be the best version of ourselves, and actively improve.
 But sometimes there are subtractions by additions.
-You can’t expect better results if you try to solve your problems the same way they were created.
+You can’t expect results if you try to solve your problems the same way you created them.